ZackWilde27/FlatOut2-HLSLToSHA/README.md

 - AMBIENT : Ambient lighting
 - FRESNEL : Fresnel term
 - BLEND : The car body shaders use a texture to blend between clean and dirt
+- EXTRA : From what I can tell it's either unused or a duplicate of something else

 <br><br>